UP-Fuse: Uncertainty-guided LiDAR-Camera Fusion for 3D Panoptic Segmentation: Experimental Evaluation

 {\parskip=2pt \textbf{Panoptic Waymo}: While Panoptic nuScenes offers a 360° benchmark, its 32-beam LiDAR is comparatively sparse.
 To provide a more challenging, high-resolution benchmark for fine-grained fusion, we introduce panoptic annotations for the Waymo Open Dataset (WOD)~\cite{sun2020scalability}.
 WOD includes a dense 64-beam LiDAR and five high-resolution cameras, covering more than 180° of the scene, which makes it well-suited for multi-modal evaluation.
 The dataset officially provides 3D semantic segmentation and 3D bounding box labels.
 We generate our Panoptic Waymo ground truth by following the protocol of Panoptic nuScenes~\cite{fong2022panoptic} to merge these annotations.
 We retain the original 798 training scenes and 202 validation scenes, resulting in a benchmark with 15 \textit{stuff} classes and 6 \textit{thing} classes.
 A detailed statistical overview is presented in the supplementary material.
 Since WOD is approximately 3$\times$ denser than nuScenes, we exclude thing instances with fewer than 50 points (15 in Panoptic nuScenes) to match the higher point cloud fidelity.}

 {\parskip=2pt \textbf{Evaluation Metrics}: We evaluate our model using standard panoptic segmentation metrics~\cite{kirillov2019panoptic}: Panoptic Quality (PQ), Segmentation Quality (SQ), and Recognition Quality (RQ).
+Furthermore, we report the modified Panoptic Quality metric ($\text{PQ}^{\dagger}$) introduced in~\cite{porzi2019seamless}.
 All metrics are reported as averages over all classes, with additional breakdowns for \textit{thing} (PQ$^\text{th}$) and \textit{stuff} (PQ$^\text{st}$) categories.}